 Ancestry vs Find My Past: Which is the most expensive?

 The cost for both websites has varied over time.
 There’s not really a big price different between these two titans.
-But one rewards loyalty, whilst the other doesn’t.
+FMP used to reward loyalty – price for new subscribers might go up but existing subscriptions stayed the same.

 This means you can simply click the data you want to correct no matter how you are viewing the record.
 Once processed both the original spelling and the correction will appear within search results.
 Sometimes lots of different corrections will appear, based on other users submissions.
 Added bonus, you can click on the names of those users that have submitted corrections.